LemmyNet/lemmy/README.md

 Each Lemmy server can set its own moderation policy; appointing site-wide admins, and community moderators to keep out the trolls, and foster a healthy, non-toxic environment where all can feel comfortable contributing.

-*Note: The WebSocket and HTTP APIs are currently unstable*

 ### Why's it called Lemmy?

 - Lead singer from [Motörhead](https://invidio.us/watch?v=pWB5JZRGl0U).